 Table of Contents

-are used to compare memory locations of two objects - not just their values.
+In Python, the identity operators is and is not are used to compare memory locations of two objects - not just their values.
 This makes them different

-), which check if two values are equal.
+from the equality operators (== and !=), which check if two values are equal.
 Identity operators are particularly useful when dealing with immutable

-, or comparing references in data structures.
+data types, singleton objects like None, or comparing references in data structures.
 Understanding identity logic is essential when working with object-oriented

 programming, function arguments, or performance optimization in Python.